-- 3. Provide Conceptual Roadway Plans (30 points).
+- 3. Provide Conceptual Roadway Plans (20 points).
 The intent of conceptual roadway plans is for the proposer to clearly demonstrate their understanding of requirements of the RFP and the Team's approach to meet those requirements.
 The quality of the plans will be reviewed and scored for design content and compliance with RFP requirements, including ATC's, if any, rather than plan development/preparation conformance.
 The following shall be provided.

 - a.
-Typical sections for all roadways including as a minimum (11"x17" plan sheets).
+Typical sections for all roadways shall include as a minimum (11"x17" plan sheets):

 - Design speed

 - Functional classification

 - Lane configuration and widths

 - Shoulder and median widths

 - Cross slopes

 - Point of grade

 - Notes and details as necessary

 - b.
-Plan and profile for the entire project limits including interchange layouts (Roll-plots shall be black and white and at 1"=200' scale.).
+Plan and profile for the entire project limits including interchange layout (11"x17" plan sheets).